The Chevrolet Tahoe has ruled the full-size SUV market for years, but quality varies across model years.

 We’ve crunched the numbers from NHTSA, Consumer Reports, and owner feedback to bring you the ultimate guide to Tahoe’s hits and misses.

-Ready to traverse the Tahoe timeline?
+Ready to explore the Tahoe timeline?

 Let’s dive into this iconic SUV’s journey and separate the stars from the duds.